CSEPhd-council/webmaster/content/posts/software.md

 ##Box account
-As a Chalmers employee you get access to a Box account, which is like Dropbox, but larger (32GB?).
+As a Chalmers employee you get access to a Box account (similar to Dropbox).
 To start using it:

 - [box](https://www.box.com/en-gb/home):